 And Beyond

-We offer information on what works, a community of like-minded independent authors who can help you through the process on our forums, and a clear path to what works.
+We created this list to give new authors a feel for what the whole process looks like for a self-published author.
+But while this may be a good guide to help you understand how it works, you’ll need to join the site to learn the details of each step and how to execute them efficiently and effectively.
+This information, and much more, is inside, all of it in a simple and easy to use format.
+Information on what works, plus a community of like-minded independent authors all working through the same process and sharing their wins and losses, congratulating and commiserating in decidedly unequal measure (we hope!).
 You’ll have to do the work, but it will be easier with friends and some direction.
 If writing for a living as a self-published author is your goal, then we want to help.
 We’ve helped countless writers achieve their goals and we can help you, too.